All clubs and organizations are open to NCC students, faculty, and staff.

 To get involved, just email the club advisor for more information.
 If you don't find what you're looking for, think about starting you own club at the NCC Monroe Campus.
 Please see the Student Life Office located in Pocono Hall 110a for more information and forms regarding forming a NCC Monroe campus club.

 Active Minds is a part of a national organization which looks at helping and impacting college students and stigma around mental health.
 The group looks to promote awareness about mental health issues through campus awareness campaigns, events, advocacy, outreach, and more.
-The advisor is Jennifer Bradley, firstname.lastname@example.org
+The advisors are Ariane Medero, email@example.com and Sarah Stone at firstname.lastname@example.org.

 The Anime club delivers an opportunity to explore the art of Anime.
 Students watch anime clips and discuss the different aspects of the productions.
-For more information contact the club advisor(s): Michael Gilson, email@example.com
+For more information contact the club advisor(s): Michael Gilson at email@example.com.

 The Artistry Collective (Art club) provides a space for students to explore the history of art, develop an artistic skillset, and showcase their artistic talents to the NCC community.
-For more information contact the club advisor(s), Alma Barrantes, firstname.lastname@example.org.
+For more information contact the club advisor(s), Alma Barrantes at firstname.lastname@example.org.

 Band of Brothers